BaseCam SimpleBGC 32-bit Tiny Rev. C

 - overall output current is limited only by the power supply capabilities;

 - can handle high-voltage motors and big motors up to 110 sizes;

 - Motor drivers have better efficiency (less heat emission at the same output power)

-- MCU with 256k FLASH (2x more than in previous revisions) is able to support advanced functionality which present in the "Extended" series of SBGC32 controllers**
+- MCU with 256k FLASH (2x more than in previous revisions) can support advanced functionality which presents in the "Extended" series of SBGC32 controllers**

 - low-voltage motor drivers (max.
 11V) powered from integrated DC/DC converter, where the overall current is limited by the DC/DC converter max. capabilities (about 1A); can handle only low-voltage motors;

 - MCU with 128k FLASH supports only basic functionality of "Regular" and "Tiny" series;